W427697/Discord-/app/react-native/readme.md

 getstorybook
 ```

-After you have installed, there are additional steps for `create-react-native-app` apps.
-See the section for details, otherwise skip to [Start Storybook](#start-storybook)
-to see the next step.
+The next thing you need to do is make Storybook UI visible in your app.

-## Create React Native App (CRNA)
+### CRNA, React Native vanilla

-If you run `getstorybook` inside a CRNA app, you'll be notified that there is an extra step required to use Storybook.

-The easiest way to use Storybook inside CRNA is to simply replace your App with the Storybook UI, which is possible by replacing `App.js` with a single line of code:
+The easiest way to use Storybook is to simply replace your App with the Storybook UI, which is possible by replacing `App.js` with a single line of code:

 ```js
 export default from './storybook';